 SUV & Van Rollover Accidents

 In parts of the country, some models of SUVs and vans actually sell out because they are so popular.
-Ironically, many customers buy these cars because they believe that in an accident the larger size of the vehicle will protect them against injury.
-The car industry promotes this idea in advertising, showing SUVs charging through rough terrain and showing vans carrying car loads of children safely.
+Many customers buy these cars because they believe that in an accident the larger size of the vehicle will protect them against injury.
+The car industry promotes this idea in advertising, showing SUVs charging through rough terrain and showing vans carrying carloads of children safely.

 SUV and van rollovers are sometimes caused by car design, so these accidents can be a product liability issue.
 However, other factors may contribute to an SUV or van rollover.
 Road conditions or another driver’s recklessness or negligence, for example, can cause a car rollover.
 If you have been injured in an SUV or van rollover, a qualified South Florida attorney can help you determine the causes of the accident, so that you can have the answers and the peace of mind you deserve.

 If you have lost a loved one in an SUV or van rollover or have been injured yourself in a rollover accident in Miami, Hollywood, Homestead, or the surrounding South Florida area, call the Flaxman Law Group at 1 866 Flaxman.
 (1 866 352 9626).
 We can arrange for an immediate consultation at no charge.
 There is no obligation to this no-cost consultation – it is a way for you to get answers and to learn about your rights and options.
 It may be the best call you make.